jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 things seem self-apparent, but when in doubt no one was ever hurt by a little more concise explanation.

+Don't rely on markdown in your PR description for it to make sense, especially strike-through formatting.
+The Bitcoin Core merge script will copy your PR description to git history in the merge commit but the formatting will be lost.

 For simple edits of existing commits, don't hesitate to squash your commits before pushing, without waiting for the maintainers to ask you to do so.